The Beginner's Mind

 Looking down at his feet, a client once said that he felt '...really uncomfortable... doing new things."

-"These stupid shoes?" he asked, " The worst part, they're not even mine"
+"These shoes?" he asked, " They're not even mine"

 "Really?"
 I asked.

-He nodded, "They're a gift, they're all "gifts", you know, birthdays, Christmas, I don't think I ever got anything of my own, and I hate how they fit."
+He nodded, "They're a gift, they're all "gifts", you know, birthdays, Christmas...
+I don't think I've ever got anything by my self"

-We were both very quiet for a few seconds as the deeper meaning was being processed and brought into awareness.
+For a while we were both very quiet as the deeper meanings of these words were being processed and brought into awareness.
 Then we both burst out laughing.

-A moment later he took off his shoes, said 'Thank you!' and walked out of the session in his socks, now happy and smiling a subtle all knowing smile.
+A moment later he took off his shoes, said 'Thank you!' and walked out of the session in his socks, strong, happy and smiling.

-The following session he told me how he started dropping all his ill fitting "Gifts" at the thrift store and buying what suited him for a change.
+The following session he told me how he went home, gathered a bunch of his other ill fitting "Gifts" and gave them to the local thrift store.

-It's funny how sometimes the gifts others give are just ill fitting shoes and sometimes they're nothing but metaphors for life transformation.
+It's funny how sometimes the gifts others give us are just ill fitting shoes and sometimes they're nothing but life changing metaphors.

 The Long and the Short of it